 Because most all plant sources of protein are incomplete, those of us who follow a vegetarian diet have to use food combinations to get a complete protein.
 Or, you can sleep in a bed of steaks in hopes of absorbing the essential amino acids.

-For most of us though the steak bed is too cold, lets just look at food combinations.
+For most of us, though, the steak bed is too cold.
+So let's just look at food combinations.
 For example, let's say A, B, C, and D represent individual essential amino acids.
 In a complete protein it would look like ABCD.
 In an incomplete protein it would look like ABC, or DBA, etc.

 So, if rice for example provides AB, and beans provide CD, when eaten together they provide the same essential amino acids as a complete protein would; ABCD.
 Therefore vegetarians must use food combining to ensure they are receiving all the essential amino acids their body needs.